BlueByteSystemsInc/PDMShell/src/COPYTREE.md

 ﻿---
-description: The COPTYREE command is used to copy files and their associated metadata from a source directory or search results, with options to apply prefixes, suffixes, and other filters.
-This only works with assembly files.
+description: Copies a file tree in the SOLIDWORKS PDM vault.
 title: COPYTREE Command Documentation | PDMShell | SOLIDWORKS PDM
 ---
 # COPYTREE Command Documentation

 ## DESCRIPTION:
-The `copytree` command is used to copy files and their associated metadata from a source directory or search results, with options to apply prefixes, suffixes, and other filters.
+The `copytree` command copies a file tree in the SOLIDWORKS PDM vault, with options to apply prefixes, suffixes, and other filters.
 This only works with assembly files.

 ## SYNTAX:
 ```bash